Google Translate Disclaimer

 Community Partnership Projects.

-Applications are currently being accepted until May 31, 2024.
+Applications for the first intake are being accepted until May 31, 2025.

 The Government of Saskatchewan is committed to advancing reconciliation in partnership with First Nation and Métis organizations, as well as all Saskatchewan citizens.